neo-ngd/NEO-Tutorial/en/9-smartContract/Smart_Contract_basics.md

 ### Application trigger
 An application trigger is used to invoke the contract as a verification function, which can accept multiple parameters, change the blockchain status, and return values of any type.

 Unlike the verification trigger which is triggered by a transfer, an application trigger is triggered by a special transaction  `InvocationTransaction`.
-If the application (Web/App) calls a smart contract, an  `InvocationTransaction`  is constructed, and then signed and broadcast in the prograAn application trigger is used to invoke the contract as a verification function, which can accept multiple parameters, change the blockchain status, and return values of any type.
+If the application (Web/App) calls a smart contract, an  `InvocationTransaction`  is constructed, and then signed and broadcast in the blockchain.
+An application trigger is used to invoke the contract as a verification function, which can accept multiple parameters, change the blockchain status, and return values of any type.
 After the  `InvocationTransaction`  transaction is confirmed, the smart contract is executed by the consensus node.
 The common node does not execute the smart contract when forwarding the transaction.

 Since the application contract is executed after  `InvocationTransaction`  is confirmed, the transaction is recorded in the blockchain no matter the execution of the application contract is successful or not.